BrightspaceUI/actions/semantic-release/README.md

 Regular expressions are complicated, but this essentially means branch names should look like:
 * `1.15.x` for patch releases on top of the `1.15` release (after version `1.16` exists)
 * `2.x` for feature releases on top of the `2` release (after version `3` exists)

+## Auto-releasing when LMS version changes

+When the LMS version changes -- for example from `20.22.6` to `20.22.7` -- it can be desireable for your project to ignore semantic versioning rules and automatically do a minor release.

+This ensures that if a patch is required for the previous LMS version in the future, there's room in the version scheme to fit it in.

+To enable this feature, set the `MINOR_RELEASE_WITH_LMS` input to `true` and pass in `RALLY_API_KEY`, which will be set as an organization secret.

+The workflow will then add a `.lmsrelease` file to source control.
+When the value in that file differs from the current active LMS release, a minor release will automaticaly occur.